dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 fs.readFile(filepath, 'utf-8', function (err, data) {  if(err){   alert("An error occurred reading the file :" + err.message)   return  }  //Display the file contents  console.log("The file content is : " + data)})

-114

-Chapter 7 ■ Working With the Dialog MoDule

 If you want to read the file in synchronous mode, use fs.readFileSync() instead.
 If you need to perform a

 partial read of a file, refer to the documentation for the fs module, available at <nodejs.org/api/fs.html>.